Which honey to choose for yourself? Nutritional values of different types of honey

 2.1 Flower honey

-Flower (mixed) honey, obtained from the nectar of different plants, usually has a milder taste and lighter color.
+Flower honey is obtained from the nectar of various plants and is usually milder in taste and lighter in color.
 Due to its diverse floral origin, it contains a wide range of minerals, vitamins and antioxidants.
-It often has a higher fructose content, which makes it slightly sweeter and crystallizes more slowly.
+It often has a higher fructose content, making it slightly sweeter and slower to crystallize.
 Its versatile nutritional value makes it great for everyday use, from breakfast to tea ceremony.
+Read more about flower honey u .

 2.2 Acacia honey

 Acacia honey is known for its very light, almost transparent color and delicate, mild taste.
 The fructose content in acacia honey is higher than the glucose content, which means that this type of honey crystallizes very slowly.
-Due to its high fructose content and delicate profile, it is ideal for diabetics on a controlled diet (after consulting a doctor, of course) and for anyone who wants a lighter alternative to regular sugar.
+Due to its high fructose content and gentle profile, it is ideal for diabetics with a controlled diet (of course, after consulting a doctor) and for anyone who wants a lighter alternative to regular sugar.
+If you want quality sweetening with a delicate taste, try our acacia honey .

 2.3 Forest honey